DoonOnthon/Wordpress-Bait-user/ROADMAP.md

 ### 6. **Advanced Customization Options**
    - **Hooks and Filters**: Provide advanced users with hooks and filters to customize the plugin’s behavior to fit their unique security needs.
    - **Customizable Alerts**: Allow administrators to set custom alerts and actions based on specific security events, such as repeated login attempts from a single IP address.
+### 7. **Reporting and logging**
+   - **Activity Logs**: Create a logging system that records activities, along with IP addresses, timestamps, and usernames.
+   - **Export Logs - NOT A PRIORITY**: Implement an option to export logs to CSV or JSON format for further analysis or integration with other security tools.
 ## Version 1.5.x and Beyond **(VERY LIKELY TO CHANGE)**

 ### 8. **Cloud Integration (Future Consideration)**